Home

 HOKAN LANGUAGE FAMILY GROUP:

 The HOKAN LANGUAGES www.native-languages.org are spoken in the southwestern and west coast of the United States of America, and in northwestern Mexico (Baja California and Sonora).
+VISIT NATIVE LANGUAGES WEBSITE for deeper academic information on these areas.

 The Hokan language family includes: